-- A letter of intent to provide EMT Local Optional Scope of Practice skills signed by a chief officer, expressing willingness to abide by all Solano County EMS Agency policies, protocols, and program requirements. - 2.
-Identification of the Local Optional skill(s) begin requested for utilization. - 3.
-A description of the geographical area in which the Local Optional skill(s) will be utilized. - 4.
-Designation of an EMT Local Optional Scope of Practice Medical Director and a Program Coordinator/Lead Instructor. - a.
-The Program Coordinator/Lead Instructor shall be a physician, Registered Nurse (RN), physician assistant, or Paramedic licensed in California. - 5.
-A description of the plans for initial accreditation and reaccreditation training for the Local Optional skill(s) to be utilized including, but not limited to, written exams, skills demonstration, equipment, and recurring skills competency. - a.
-The training requirements for the utilization of a perilaryngeal airway are included in Policy 6300, EMT Scope of Practice, Section III. - b.
-Refer to Policy 6608, Advanced Airway Mangement, Section II for the procedure for utilization of the King Airway.
+- A. If an EMS Provider within Solano County wishes to utilize the Local Optional EMT Scope of Practice skill(s), the EMS provider must submit the following documentation prior to utilization of the skills(s): - A letter of intent to provide EMT Local Optional Scope of Practice skills signed by a chief officer, expressing willingness to abide by all Solano County EMS Agency policies, protocols, and program requirements. - 2.
+Identification of the Local Optional skill(s) begin requested for utilization. - A description of the geographical area in which the Local Optional skill(s) will be utilized. - Designation of an EMT Local Optional Scope of Practice Medical Director and a Program Coordinator/Lead Instructor. - The Program Coordinator/Lead Instructor shall be a physician, Registered Nurse (RN), physician assistant, or Paramedic licensed in California. - A description of the plans for initial accreditation and reaccreditation training for the Local Optional skill(s) to be utilized including, but not limited to, written exams, skills demonstration, equipment, and recurring skills competency. - a.
+The training requirements for the utilization of a perilaryngeal airway are included in Policy 6300, EMT Scope of Practice, Section III. - Refer to Policy 6608, Advanced Airway Mangement, Section II for the procedure for utilization of the King Airway.